aungkoko1234/senior-fullstack-nextjs-search/README.md

-# Next.js With Material Example Template
+# Photo Search Application

-This example template was scaffolded using [nextjs-with-typescript-example-template](https://github.com/binodnepali/nextjs-with-typescript-example-template).
+This project was scaffolded using [nextjs-with-typescript-example-template](https://github.com/binodnepali/nextjs-with-typescript-example-template).

-## Before getting started
+## Prerequisition

 Make sure you have installed [Node.js 12.22.0 or higher](https://nodejs.org/en/) on your machine.
 You can use [nvm](https://github.com/nvm-sh/nvm) to manage multiple node version on your machine.

+- [Mui](https://mui.com/) is used for crafting UI component
+- [Formik](https://formik.org/docs/overview) and [Yup] (https://www.npmjs.com/package/yup) are used for implementing Form component and Validation
+- [SWR](https://swr.vercel.app/) and [Axios](https://github.com/axios/axios) are used for developing api request and api client

 ## Getting started